-Do you feel like you’re living somebody else’s life, like there has to be something more than the day to day?
-Do you ever wonder why you’re even here?
-It’s time to find your Why and define your purpose in life so you can live a life you love.
+Stop going through the motions of life and wondering if there’s something more than the day-to-day.
+It’s time to find your why and define your purpose so you can live a life you love.

 From the time we’re small children, it seems like society already has our lives pretty much mapped out.